avpizarro/woven_monopoly/README.md

 ### 🏗️ Project Structure

-Starting with a simple structure, but might look into adding a models and services directory.
+Starting with a simple structure, but I might look into adding a models and services directory.

   ```sh
   .